-\begin{proof} It is enough to show that $(ii)\implies (iv)$.
-Suppose $(ii)$ holds, i.e.\ $T$ acts distally on $\Sub^a_G$.
 Let $C$ be the largest compact connected central subgroup of $G$.
 Then $C$ is characteristic.
 As $C$ is compact and abelian, $\Aut(C)$ is totally disconnected and hence every element of $(\Aut(G))^0$ acts trivially on $C$.
 In particular, $T|_C=\Id$.
 Also, by Corollary \ref{Lie-distal}\,$(a)$, $T$ acts distally on $G$.
 Therefore, the eigenvalues of $\du T$ on the Lie algebra $\G$ of $G$ are of absolute value 1.
-Moreover, $(\Aut(G))^0$ is almost algebraic as a closed subgroup of $\GL(\G)$ (cf.\ \cite{W1, W2}, see also Theorem 2 in \cite{D}).
+Moreover, $(\Aut(G))^0$ is almost algebraic as a closed subgroup of $\GL(\G)$ \cite{W1, W2}; see also Theorem 2 in \cite{D}.
 Let $G_T$ be the smallest almost algebraic group in $(\Aut(G))^0$ containing $T$.
-By Corollary 2.5 of \cite{A1}, $G_T=\K\times \U$ where $\K$ is compact and abelian, and $\U$ is unipotent and abelian, and in fact, a unipotent one-parameter group $\{T_t\}$ in $(\Aut(G))^0$.
-Here, $T=T_sT_u=T_uT_s$ and $T_s\in\K$ and $T_u=T_1$ is unipotent.
+By Corollary 2.5 of \cite{A1}, $G_T=\K\times \U$ where $\K$ is compact and abelian, and $\U$ is unipotent and abelian.
+In fact, $\U$ is a unipotent one-parameter group $\{T_t\}$ in $(\Aut(G))^0$, such that $T=T_sT_u=T_uT_s$, $T_s\in\K$ and $T_u=T_1$ is unipotent.
 By Lemma 2.2 of \cite{SY2}, $T_u$ acts distally on $\Sub^a_G$.
 By Theorem \ref{unip}, $T_u=\Id$.
-Therefore, $T=T_s$ is contained in a compact group in $(\Aut(G))^0$, i.e.\ $(iv)$ holds. \end{proof}
+Therefore, $T=T_s$ is contained in a compact subgroup of $(\Aut(G))^0$, i.e.\ $(iv)$ holds. \end{proof}